 We will describe the amounts and types of credit enhancement arrangements and/or other derivative arrangements and the provider of the credit enhancements and/or other derivative counterparties, if applicable, with respect to each class of securities of a given series in the related prospectus supplement.
 Credit enhancement may be in the form of subordination of one or more classes of securities, spread accounts, surety bonds, swaps or other interest rate protection agreements or any combination of two or more of the foregoing.
-Credit enhancement for a class of securities may cover one or more other classes of securities of the same series, and credit enhancement for a series of securities may cover one or more other series of securities.
+Credit enhancement for a class of securities may cover one or more other classes of securities of the same series.
+Amounts released from the spread account for one series may serve as credit enhancement for one or more other series of securities, to the extent set forth in the accompanying prospectus supplement.
+In addition, the certificateholder of an issuing entity may pledge or assign amounts payable to it with respect to such series to one or more other series of securities to serve as credit enhancement for those series, to the extent set forth in the accompanying prospectus supplement.
 Any credit enhancement that constitutes a guarantee of the applicable securities will be separately registered under the Securities Act unless exempt from such registration.

 The presence of credit enhancement for the benefit of any class or series of securities is intended to enhance the likelihood of receipt by the securityholders of the full amount of principal and interest due on their securities and to decrease the likelihood that the securityholders will experience losses.
 The credit enhancement for a class or series of securities generally will not provide protection against all risks of loss and will not guarantee repayment of the entire principal balance, with interest.
-If losses occur which exceed the amount covered by any credit enhancement, securityholders of any class or series will bear their allocable share of deficiencies, as described in the related prospectus supplement.
+If losses occur which exceed the amount covered by any credit enhancement or which are not covered by any credit enhancement, securityholders of any class or series will bear their allocable share of deficiencies, as described in the related prospectus supplement.
 In addition, if a form of credit enhancement covers more than one class or series of securities, securityholders of any one class or series will be subject to the risk that the credit enhancement will be exhausted by the claims of securityholders of other classes or series.